-If any of our product candidates receive marketing approval, they may nonetheless fail to gain sufficient market acceptance by physicians, patients, healthcare payors and others in the medical community.
+IDHIFA®, or any of our product candidates that receive marketing approval in the future, may nonetheless fail to gain sufficient market acceptance by physicians, patients, healthcare payors and others in the medical community.
 For example, current cancer treatments like chemotherapy and radiation therapy are well established in the medical community, and doctors may continue to rely on these treatments.
 If our product candidates do not achieve an adequate level of acceptance, we may not generate significant product revenue and we may not become profitable.
 The degree of market acceptance of our product candidates, if approved for commercial sale, will depend on a number of factors, including:

-- · efficacy and potential advantages compared to alternative treatments; - the approval, availability, market acceptance and reimbursement for the companion diagnostic; - the ability to offer our medicines for sale at competitive prices; - · convenience and ease of administration compared to alternative treatments; - · the willingness of the target patient population to try new therapies and of physicians to prescribe these therapies; - ensuring uninterrupted product supply; - · the strength of marketing and distribution support; - sufficient third-party coverage or reimbursement; and - the prevalence and severity of any side effects.
+- efficacy and potential advantages compared to alternative treatments; - the approval, availability, market acceptance and reimbursement for the companion diagnostic; - the ability to offer our medicines for sale at competitive prices; - convenience and ease of administration compared to alternative treatments; - the willingness of the target patient population to try new therapies and of physicians to prescribe these therapies; - ensuring uninterrupted product supply; - the strength of marketing and distribution support; - sufficient third-party coverage or reimbursement; and - the prevalence and severity of any side effects.

-If we are unable to establish sales and marketing capabilities or enter into agreements with third parties to sell and market our product candidates, we may not be successful in commercializing our product candidates if and when they are approved.
+If we are unable to establish and maintain sales and marketing capabilities or enter into agreements with third parties to sell and market our product candidates, we may not be successful in commercializing our product candidates if and when they are approved.

 We have little experience in the sale, marketing or distribution of pharmaceutical products.
 To achieve commercial success for any approved medicine for which we retain sales and marketing responsibilities, we must either develop a sales and marketing organization or outsource these functions to other third parties.
-We are in the early stages of building a sales and marketing infrastructure to sell, or participate in sales activities with our collaborators for, some of our product candidates if and when they are approved.
+Although we have established sales and marketing capabilities to support our co-promotion efforts for IDHIFA®, we are still building a sales and marketing infrastructure to sell, or participate in sales activities with our collaborators for, our other product candidates if and when they are approved.